 The best speakers conduct pre-event interviews with 3-5 audience representatives to understand priorities, terminology, and sensitivity points.
 This research helps calibrate technical depth, choose relevant examples, and avoid topics that might alienate or confuse audiences.

-Speaker bureaus like Crimson Speakers facilitate this preparation by providing detailed audience profiles and connecting speakers with event organizers for pre-presentation consultation.
-This preparation time represents one of the most important investments in presentation success.
+At Crimson Speakers, we facilitate this preparation by providing detailed audience profiles and connecting speakers with event organizers for pre-presentation consultation.
+This preparation time represents one of the most important investments in presentation success, and it's something we encourage every event planner to build into the timeline.

 Measuring AI Speaker Engagement: What Event Organizers Actually Track